OWASP/wrongsecrets/aws/README.md

 Note that you might have to do some manual cleanups after that.

+## Terraform documentation
+The documentation below is auto-generated to give insight on what's created via Terraform.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements